U.S. Global Investors (NASDAQ:GROW) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of U.S. Global Investors (NASDAQ:GROW – Free Report) in a research note published on Wednesday morning.
+StockNews.com assumed coverage on shares of U.S. Global Investors (NASDAQ:GROW – Free Report) in a report released on Thursday.
 The brokerage issued a hold rating on the asset manager’s stock.

-U.S. Global Investors (NASDAQ:GROW – Get Free Report) last released its quarterly earnings data on Thursday, June 22nd.
+U.S. Global Investors (NASDAQ:GROW – Get Free Report) last issued its quarterly earnings results on Thursday, June 22nd.
 The asset manager reported $0.11 earnings per share for the quarter.
-The firm had revenue of $3.62 million during the quarter.
+The business had revenue of $3.62 million during the quarter.
 U.S. Global Investors had a return on equity of 5.62% and a net margin of 17.39%.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-IHT Wealth Management LLC acquired a new position in U.S. Global Investors in the 2nd quarter valued at about $32,000.
-Morgan Stanley increased its holdings in shares of U.S. Global Investors by 208,833.3% in the fourth quarter.
-Morgan Stanley now owns 12,536 shares of the asset manager’s stock valued at $36,000 after purchasing an additional 12,530 shares during the period.
-Jane Street Group LLC acquired a new position in U.S. Global Investors during the second quarter worth $96,000.
-Formidable Asset Management LLC boosted its position in U.S. Global Investors by 16.7% during the first quarter.
-Formidable Asset Management LLC now owns 37,300 shares of the asset manager’s stock worth $100,000 after purchasing an additional 5,350 shares in the last quarter.
-Finally, EA Series Trust purchased a new stake in U.S. Global Investors during the second quarter worth $113,000.
-Hedge funds and other institutional investors own 25.20% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in GROW.
+IHT Wealth Management LLC purchased a new position in shares of U.S. Global Investors in the second quarter worth about $32,000.
+Morgan Stanley raised its stake in shares of U.S. Global Investors by 208,833.3% in the fourth quarter.
+Morgan Stanley now owns 12,536 shares of the asset manager’s stock worth $36,000 after purchasing an additional 12,530 shares during the last quarter.
+Jane Street Group LLC purchased a new position in shares of U.S. Global Investors in the second quarter worth about $96,000.
+Formidable Asset Management LLC raised its stake in shares of U.S. Global Investors by 16.7% in the first quarter.
+Formidable Asset Management LLC now owns 37,300 shares of the asset manager’s stock worth $100,000 after purchasing an additional 5,350 shares during the last quarter.
+Finally, EA Series Trust purchased a new position in shares of U.S. Global Investors in the second quarter worth about $113,000.
+Institutional investors and hedge funds own 25.20% of the company’s stock.

 About U.S. Global Investors